che-incubator/che-dashboard-next/README.md

 With initial implementation, this dashboard can show a simple list of created workspaces.

-PS
-We can check our proxy.
-Just try in browser '${CHE_HOST}/api/nope' and you will receive a bypass page(bypass.html).

 An example of how to run with custom port and  server

 ```sh